-We know staff have faced many challenges during the last six months, and we recognise that some staff will have been unable to use all their annual leave as a result of business needs.
-We are pleased to advise that it has been agreed with the Campus Trade Unions that in exceptional cases where taking leave hasn't been possible due to business needs, staff will be able to carry forward 10 days (pro-rata for staff who work part-time) leave rather than the previously agreed seven days (pro-rata for staff who work part-time).
-Any annual leave carried over must be used by 31 March 2021.
+We know staff have faced many challenges during the last fifteen months, and we recognise that some staff will have been unable to use all their annual leave.
+We are pleased to advise that it has been agreed with the Campus Trade Unions that, staff will be able to carry forward 10 days (pro-rata for staff who work part-time) leave rather than the previously agreed seven days (pro-rata for staff who work part-time) from the 20/21 leave year.
+Any annual leave carried over must be used by 31 March 2022.
+Only requests to carry over more than 10 days will need to be considered as an exceptional circumstance.